garageScript/c0d3-app/docs/developmentSetup.md

 2. Open bash console inside postgres container `docker exec -it * postgres id* /bin/bash`.
 3. You can connect to postgres `psql -U *username* -d *dbname*`.
 If you have psql installed you can do it the easier way `psql -U c0d3_admin -h localhost -p 7000 -d c0d3`

-If you want to pass further lessons as admin you need to manually edit database (since no one can review your submissions):
+If you want to pass further lessons as admin you need to manually edit database (since no one can review your submissions).
+Connect to postgres container (see above) and type:
 ```
 INSERT INTO "userLessons"("isPassed", "lessonId", "userId", "createdAt", "updatedAt") VALUES('true', 5, 5,'2020-12-29 18:16:48.56+03','2020-12-29 18:16:48.56+03');
 ```
-The important values here are your userID(5) and lessonID (check lessons table).
+The important values here are your userID(5) and lessonID (check lessons table `TABLE lessons;`).

 ### Known problems